Shawn Springs | Tackling New Challenges: Journey from the NFL to Innovating Safety

 My stepmom, beautiful light-skinned lady, she started getting red around her neck and stuff.

-You know, she went to Ohio State, so her blood is boiling.
-So I get back to the house, and we got, I remember we had, I never forget, we had like a red Jeep Tracky.
+So I get back to the house and we got, I remember we had, I never forget, we had like a red Jeep track key.

-My dad goes, Hey man, wait right here.
+My dad goes, Hey, man, wait right here.
 I said, Okay, cool, cool, cool, cool.

 My little sisters get out.
 My mom gets out.